ElektraInitiative/libelektra/doc/dev/error-categorization.md

 #### Syntactic ("C04100")

 `Syntactic Errors` are errors which tell users or applications that the current format is not valid.
-Examples are wrong date formats or missing closing brackets `]` inside of a regular expression.
-Also path related errors like missing slashes come into this category.
+Examples are wrong date formats or missing closing brackets `]` inside of a regular expression when it is checked.
+Also path related errors
+like missing slashes come into this category.
 Also parsing errors fall under syntactic errors such as unexpected encounters like missing line endings, illegal characters or wrong encodings.
 Also transformation and conversion errors are to be categorizes here because the format of the given input does not allow such actions.
-Users should try a different format and retry pushing it to Elektra.
+Users should try a different value and retry setting it with Elektra.

 #### Semantic ("C04200")